zahenrile01/zahenrile01.github.io/README.md

 **Project Description:**

-Below are the insights i want to retrieve:
+Below are the insights I want to retrieve:

 1) Uppercase first names with alias.